-If you’re thinking about refinancing, it’s important to know that lenders usually require an appraisal to determine the home value and the amount of equity you have.
+If you’re thinking about refinancing, it’s important to know that lenders usually require a home appraisal to determine the home’s value and the amount of equity you have.
 Estimating your home value can give you a rough idea of how much equity you have, but an appraisal is the only way to know for sure.

-You can access the equity you’ve built for several different purposes, including lowering your payment, making home improvements, paying tuition and consolidating debts.
+You can access the equity you’ve built for several different purposes, including lowering your mortgage payment, making home improvements, paying school tuition and consolidating debts.

 Though you no longer need a 20% down payment to buy a home with a conventional loan, most lenders require you to purchase private mortgage insurance (PMI) if you don’t put at least 20% down.
-Despite the fact that the borrower pays for it, PMI only protects the lender.
+Even though the borrower pays for it, PMI only protects the lender.
 Most homeowners prefer to cancel PMI as soon as possible.

-If you believe you’ve reached 20% equity due to a rise in your home’s value, you can contact your lender to remove PMI as well.
+If you believe you’ve reached 20% equity because your home’s value increased, you can contact your lender to remove PMI as well.
 In this case, your lender will likely require an appraisal to verify the value of the home.

-A cash-out refinance is one way to do this.
-By financing your renovations using the equity in your home, you’ll be paying for the renovations at a much lower interest rate than if you were to finance them via a credit card or personal loan.
+Do you want to renovate your home but don’t have the cash on hand?
+You can pay for home improvements by refinancing your mortgage.
+When you finance your renovations using the equity in your home, you’ll be paying for the renovations at a much lower interest rate than if you were paying for them with a credit card or personal loan.

-College can be expensive, and student loans aren’t always the lowest-interest way to finance it.
-You could use your home equity to get cash for tuition or even consolidate existing student loans.
-You can also use your home equity to cover books and housing costs if you decide to go back to school – it’s a low-interest way to borrow the money you need now.
+College can be expensive, and student loans aren’t always the lowest-interest way to cover tuition and room and board.
+You can use your home equity to get cash for tuition or to consolidate your existing student loans into a single, lower-interest loan.

-Mortgage interest rates are typically much lower than interest rates for credit cards, auto loans and personal loans.
-If you have any of these high-interest debts, you could save big by putting your home’s equity to work.
+Mortgage refinance and home equity loan interest rates are typically much lower than interest rates for credit cards, auto loans and personal loans.
+If you have any of these high-interest debts, you can save big by putting your home’s equity to work.

 There are a couple of benefits to using your home equity for debt consolidation:

-- By paying off your bills with cash from your home, you’ll reduce your debt payments to a single lump sum.
+- Consolidating debt simplifies your payments.
+By paying off your bills with cash from your home, you’ll bundle your debt payments into a single, lump-sum loan.

 - You’ll save big on interest.
-Interest rates for credit cards and personal loans commonly exceed 10%, while mortgage interest rates are usually around 4%.
+Interest rates for credit cards and personal loans commonly exceed 10%, while mortgage refinance and home equity loan interest rates are usually significantly lower.